 Final exam

-At the end, each student takes the exam before the UDT commission.
-The exam itself, like the course, consists of two parts - theoretical and practical.
-In the theoretical part, students answer a set of questions to confirm the knowledge they have acquired in the first part of the course.
-Then, in the practical part, they must correctly perform a number of activities related to the operation and maintenance of goods and passenger lifts before the commission.
-Anyone who passes both parts of the exam and successfully completes it receives a certificate confirming his skills and ensuring appropriate qualifications.
+At the end of the course, each trainee takes an examination before the UDT board.
+Like the course, the exam itself consists of two parts - the theoretical and the practical.
+In the theoretical part, the trainees answer a set of questions designed to confirm the knowledge they have acquired in the first part of the course.
+Then, in the practical part, they have to perform correctly in front of a commission a number of activities related to the operation and maintenance of goods and passenger lifts.
+Anyone who passes both parts of the exam and completes it successfully will receive a certificate, confirming their skills and ensuring that they are qualified accordingly.

 Is it worth taking a course for passenger and goods lifts?